Waldorf Astoria Park City

 Breakfast can be a selection of continental dishes or larger American courses if you would prefer but they definitely all have French influences.
 The dishes are generally all very healthy though so hopefully will keep you going for a long day on the mountain.

-There is a full spa with hair and nail salon for those wanting a real pampering after a day on the slopes or for even those who don't ski.
+There is a full 16,000 sqft spa which includes 15 treatments rooms featuring signature treatments as well as a hair and nail salon for those wanting a real pampering after a day on the slopes or the non-skiers.
 There are even a great selection of treatments for men too.
 If skiing is not enough for some guests then there is a full schedule of activities including pilates and kickboxing.

 As Utah's largest single ski and snowboard resort, Park City has over 4,000 acres of skiable terrain, accessed by 19 lifts, 183 trails and three terrain parks.
 Voted as one of the top 10 ski resorts in North America, the season starts late November and extends through until mid-April with over 355" of snowfall.

-A great range of activities are available in Canyons Village aside from skiing, including snowshoeing, horse drawn sleigh rides, zip lining and snow tubing.
+A great range of activities are available in Park City Mountain Resort aside from skiing, including snowshoeing, horse drawn sleigh rides, zip lining and snow tubing.

 Location & Directions